tagehenry/mcmd/README.md

 - Make sure `iplist.txt` exists and contains one IP per line.

 ## TO DO
-- Add a feature/flag that allows a script saved locally to be executed on the remote device.
+- Add a feature / flag that allows for a script that is saved locally to be executed on the remote device
-- In addition to the local script execution feature, add a dependency installer bash script that will run first for Python scripts with missing libraries on the remote device.
+- In addition to the local script execution feature add a dependendency installer bash script that will run first for python scripts that have missing libraries on the remote device